telerik-boneyard/presentations/nativescriptbox/README.md

 ### Presentation-In-a-Box ..
 You'll enjoy this.

 Everything you need to present on Telerik NativeScript - nicely wrapped up in a box.
 Showcases {N} framework features and highlights benefits for an easy conversation with developers.
 Polished decks are available in Web, PDF or PowerPoint formats - use whichever fits your needs.
+Demos include several sample apps, interactive tutorials and longer workshop materials.

 ### /// Have fun